karlssberg/Motiv/docs/WhenTrueYield.md

     .Create("is even");
 ```

 This overload generates multiple metadata values based on the model and the result of the underlying proposition.
-When
-the proposition is satisfied, the metadata values returned by the factory function will populate the `Metadata`
-property of the result.

 ## Usage when building a higher-order proposition from a predicate function

 When a predicate function is used by the `Build()` method, the factory function will receive a
-`HigherOrderBooleanEvaluation<TModel>` containing the pairwise models and results (`BooleanResult<TModel, TMetadata>`)
+`HigherOrderBooleanEvaluation<TModel>` containing the models and their results.
-of the proposition.

 ### Dynamic assertions (derived from pairwise model and result)